Our mission is to increase participation of people with disabilities in the game of golf.

 National Alliance Grant Program

-With previous grants from the USGA, the National Alliance administers the grant-application process for organizations and GAIN programs providing golf programs for individuals with disabilities.
+With previous grants from the USGA, the National Alliance administers the grant-application process for organizations providing inclusive golf instructional programs and playing opportunities for individuals with disabilities.
 The National Alliance is particularly interested in applications that demonstrate focus on inclusion of people with disabilities in programs that involve those without disabilities with the ultimate goal of enhancing their inclusion into the fabric of their community.